peeradonmoke2002/FRA631_Project_Dual_arm_UR5_Calibration/README.md

 ## Installation

+> [!IMPORTANT]
-> [!Note] This project's Python package is only supported on Python 3.11.XX and not beyond this version.
+> This project's Python package is only supported on Python 3.11.XX and not beyond this version.
 > To be sure, you can check the version of Python by running the following command in your terminal:
 > ```bash
 > python --version
 > ```

-step 1: Clone the repository

 ```bash
 git clone https://github.com/peeradonmoke2002/FRA631_Project_Dual_arm_UR5_Calibration.git